urbit/urbit.org-reloaded/content/faq.md

 - **Governing law:** The agreement is governed by the laws of the State of California.

 Note that these paraphrased points are just for summarization purposes.
 The language in contract that you receive and sign is the only source of authority for the grant agreement.

+## Miscellaneous

+### Who is Curtis? {#who-is-curtis}

+Urbit started back in 2002 as Curtis Yarvin’s personal project.
+Curtis developed the original prototype for Urbit and, separately, wrote a blog on history and politics under the pen name ‘Mencius Moldbug’.

+In early 2019, Curtis left the Urbit project and gave all of his voting interest (both as address space and voting shares in the company) back to Tlon.
+He retains a non-voting, minority interest in both the address space and the company — but is not involved in the day-to-day development or operations.

+Curtis laid the foundation for Urbit by delivering its first prototype but, since 2013, it has been refined and almost entirely rewritten by a community of developers.
+No one working on Urbit today had anything to do with Curtis’s writing.
+For the most part, we couldn’t be less interested in it.

+The community of people who build Urbit have widely varied ways of thinking and looking at the world, but they all share two things: the desire to build neutral infrastructure for all people and to think from first principles about hard problems.
+We welcome spirited debate and disagreement as a primary tool for refining our work.
+Successful infrastructure, we think, serves all people — no matter their background, culture, or worldview.

+### Why do you use Ethereum? {#why-eth}

+In 2019 (when [Azimuth](#what-is-azimuth) was launched), Ethereum was the most widely deployed, most secure, and best documented general purpose blockchain, and it remains so today.
+Using Ethereum is a practical engineering choice.
+It’s the best way to bootstrap real cryptographic ownership.
+We’re not specifically interested in Ethereum one way or the other.

+One day we’d really like the Urbit ID registry to be hosted on [Urbit OS](#what-is-arvo) itself.
+But the first challenge is getting Urbit OS to be completely secure.

+### Why is Hoon so weird? {#why-hoon}

+There are things about Urbit that are weird by design, and some that are weird because we haven’t gotten around to cleaning them up.
+[Hoon](@/docs/glossary/hoon.md), for the most part, is weird by design, but there are a few things about it we’d like to clean up.

+The runes are, once you get the hang of them, pretty nice.
+Your mileage may vary, of course, but many talented engineers have spent many, many hours writing Hoon.
+It’s a simple, practical language.
+But the learning curve can be a bit high.

+The standard library and naming is something we’ve discussed changing, and it could happen.
+It’s definitely up for debate whether or not the four-letter naming convention works well.
+The vanes (kernel modules) have largely moved away from this convention.

+The right way to think about Hoon is as the ‘C of Urbit’.
+It’s a bare bones language that gets you pretty close to Nock.
+Eventually, we’ll probably implement more expressive languages that compile to Urbit.
+But for now, satisfy your curiosity and [sign up for Hooniversity](https://hooniversity.org/), a community led Hoon educational organization.

+Another option is to treat [Urbit as an API](@/using/integrating-api.md), which allows one to use common languages such as Python and Javascript to build userspace programs.
+For now this option is not as powerful as Hoon, but there is still a lot that a developer without the time or inclination to learn Hoon can do.

+### What is the point of Nock? {#why-nock}

+The primary technical reason it is difficult for the individual to run a personal server is that modern computing architectures are not deterministic.
+What solves a problem for one person is not guaranteed to work on another person's computer, even if they are using identical hardware.
+[Nock](/docs/glossary/nock.md) solves this problem.
+It provides a single computing foundation for the whole network, so that difficult issues that arise when running a server need only to be solved once and the solution is guaranteed to work for everyone on the network.

+It’s true that Nock, without jets, is slow.
+With the ability to call out to a native function, it’s not so bad.
+This is done by our runtime, [Vere](@/docs/glossary/vere.md), a Nock interpreter written in C.

+### Can I host my Urbit with someone else? {#why-hosting}

+Yes, [Tlon](@/blog/hosting-the-future.md) and [a few others](@/blog/providers.md) began [accepting signups](https://tlon.io) to proivde hosting service in 2020.
+Under this arrangement, Tlon does all the work of setting up cloud infrastructure and getting your planet up and running, making getting started with Urbit as simple as signing up for an ordinary online service.

+Should you one day wish to run your Urbit yourself, any hosting provider ought to offer you the ability to download your [ship](@/docs/glossary/ship.md)'s [pier](@/docs/glossary/pier.md) to your own device and do so.
+This is a very low friction process thanks to Urbit's deterministic design.